-And when they do grow, it’s usually just one long, wiry white hair that springs out at a funny angle.
+It’s a well-known fact that eyebrows thin with age – and when they do grow, it’s usually just one long, thick, wiry white hair that springs out at a funny angle.